jgwagenfeld/TUBA_V2/docs/_build/html/_sources/HowtoStart.txt

 .. figure::  _static/1_RunTUBA.png
    :align:   center

-After a succesful run there should be the created salome, aster and postprocessing scripts in the folder.
+After a succesful run, the created salome, aster and postprocessing scripts should be in the folder.
+Furthermore you will have the 3D plot as fast visualization.

 .. figure::  _static/2_TUBAOutput.png
    :align:   center

-Start SalomeMeca and create a new project file - then load the SalomeScript.
+Start SalomeMeca and create a new project file - if you already have an open SalomeMeca project, use ``Ctrl`` + ``N`` as shortkey to reset.
+Then load the ``command_script_salome.py`` file.

 .. figure::  _static/3_ReadSalomeScript.png
    :align:   center

+After the script has finished succesfully, you will see the created geometry and mesh in the object browser.
+You can control these results by starting the geometry and mesh module respectively.
+Keep in mind, that the geometry module just creates a 3D visualization of an 1D mesh.
+This doesn't apply in cases you actually define a 3D-model (see documentation).

+As a next step, open the Aster module and ``Add study case``.  file.

 .. figure::  _static/4_OpenAster.png
    :align:   center

+Load from disk the created ``command_script_aster.comm``.

 .. figure::  _static/5_LoadingCommandFile.png
    :align:   center

+The mesh has to be choosen from the object browser to the left.
+Select the compound mesh  ``Completed_Mesh`` and confirm.

 .. figure::  _static/6_LoadingMesh.png
    :align:   center

+You can ignore the 'Alarm'-message at the end.
+If the simulation failed, check your python script again if everything was defined correctly.
+If you are familiar with Code Aster, you can check the ``.mess`` and ``.resu`` files for more information.

+Your simulation results are written into an ``.rmed`` file.

 Analyse the results in ParaVis:
 ---------------------------------

+To analyse, open the ParaVis module.
+Load the ``command_script_post.py`` file and choose the respective ``.rmed`` file.
+A set of graphs will be plotted as a first point for further exploration.

 .. figure::  _static/7_ParaVisOutput.png
    :align:   center